 Fire trucks are an absolute necessity.
-Without firefighters, ladder trucks, and hose trucks, we would have an incredibly hard time fighting fires and keeping our homes and families safe.
+Without firefighters and their equipment, we would have a hard time fighting fires, keeping our homes and families safe.
 Despite this, sometimes fire trucks are themselves a danger.
 It is important to always yield to emergency vehicles on the road, but when they cause an accident through reckless or poor driving, there is no requirement to yield your legal rights.

-Even though fire trucks are a necessity, there are plenty of opportunities for them to cause unneeded truck accidents and injuries.
+Even though fire trucks are a necessity, there are plenty of opportunities for them to cause unneeded truck accidents and injuries and even death.
 Whether you were a driver or passenger in another car, a pedestrian, or one of the firefighters using the firetruck, you may have an opportunity to seek compensation for injuries you receive in a fire truck accident.
-To see what your case might be worth and how you might be entitled to compensation, talk to the truck accident attorneys at the Reiff Law Firm’s The Truck Accident Team, today.

 Fire trucks are allowed to ignore many rules of the road when responding to emergencies, but that does not mean they are allowed full reign of the roads without any consequences.
 It is very important that fire trucks still drive safely, and avoid unnecessary risks to themselves and others.

 Especially when a firetruck is not responding to an emergency, it has the same legal rights and responsibilities as any other vehicle on the road.
 This means that its gargantuan size and weight are a huge threat to other drivers.
 Ladder trucks can often weigh up to 92,000 pounds, and sit at up to 63 feet in length.
 Compared to a typical tractor-trailer at up to 80,000 pounds with a length of 65 feet, these trucks around the same size, but even heavier.